What Is A Content Audit?

 An SEO content audit is the process of analysing and improving the SEO performance of a website's content pages.
 A content audit helps you to determine what’s working and what’s not working on your website, what’s engaging your visitors and what's not.

-Content auditing is important because it allows you to identify the strengths and weaknesses in your SEO strategy.
+A content audit is important because it allows you to identify the strengths and weaknesses in your SEO strategy.
 It can be used to discover a range of things:

 There are a few different types of content audit that you can conduct to discover the above.